Call for Demos

 What to submit?

 The application materials should be combined into a single document including the following:

 - A two-page extended abstract to be published in the ACII 2018 proceedings.
 The abstract should include (1) a brief background introduction and description of the system, (2) a summary of the technical contributions of the system, and (3) results of a formal evaluation or an experiment to be conducted during the demo (if applicable).

 - A URL link to a video recording or screenshots demonstrating how the system works.

 - A detailed description of the technical setup and demo requirements (no page limit).

 Demo submissions should be sent via email to the Demo Chairs: Laurence Devillers, Jeffrey M Girard and Daniel McDuff.
 Please note that the demo presenters must be registered to the conference.

 By default, the conference will provide a table and two chairs for each demo.
 Special requirements regarding the hardware, software, user modalities, space, and infrastructure (e.g., power supplies and network access) need to be explicitly explained in the submission.
 We will try to provide necessary facilities, but presenters are required to provide their own computers and special-purpose equipment.

-Please forward any questions about demo submission to the demo chairs: Laurence Devillers and Jeffrey M Girard.
+Please forward any questions about demo submission to the demo chairs: Laurence Devillers, Jeffrey M Girard and Daniel McDuff.